4 MIN READ

 Filtered water or mineral water (room temperature or cold)

 Holding vessel for your brew after it’s filtered

 Most of these items can be found on Bettr Coffee Co’s website, their retail and experiences arm.
 You can also find a list of their offerings here.
-Good news for DBS/POSB cardmembers, you can enjoy up to 15% off online purchases from Bettr Coffee Co from now till 31 Dec 2020.
-Find out more here.

 Alternatively, you can also try sourcing for these items on your favourite e-commerce or specialty coffee sites.

 1. Determine your brew recipe.
 (Bettr Barista recommends anything from a coffee to water ratio of 1:8 to 1:10) If you like a stronger coffee strength, use 1:8.
 The recipe is versatile, you can experiment with less water if you like.